top of page

 (it’s learning by doing)

 Note 2 - The picture of the farmer named Jaldert Faber (1903-1983) is, indeed, family of one of the bastards of the Frisia Coast Trail.
-It's taken at the back of his farm at 25 Lytse Wyngaerden Rd. at the village of Langezwaag in province Friesland.
-Renown Dutch photographer Kors van Bennekom (1933-2016) is the one who took it, and the footage is being kept in the Nederlands Fotomuseum' Dutch photo-museum' in Rotterdam.
+It's taken at the back of his farm at 25 Lytse Wyngaerden Rd. near the village of Langezwaag in the province of Friesland.
+Renown Dutch photographer Kors van Bennekom (1933-2016) is the one who took it.
+The footage is being kept in the Nederlands Fotomuseum' Dutch photo-museum' in the city of Rotterdam.
 De farm is long gone and replaced by something modern.

 DEBESTE